paulobeckhauser/mlops_finances/README.md

 > **Did you manage to write an API for your model?
 If yes, explain how you did it and if you did anything special.
 If**
 > **not, explain how you would do it.**
 >
-> Recommended answer length: 100-200 words.
 >
-> Example:
-> *We did manage to write an API for our model.
-We used FastAPI to do this.
-We did this by ... .
-We also added ...*
-> *to the API to make it more ...*
->
-> Answer:

---- question 23 fill here ---
+We did manage to write an API for our model using FastAPI.
+We created the API to serve a trained deep learning model implemented with PyTorch and used FastAPI's features to show prediction functionality through HTTP endpoints.
+The API loads the model architecture, restores the trained weights using torch.load, and uses the model to make predictions.

+To handle user inputs, the API accepts JSON data, converts it into a Pandas DataFrame for preprocessing, and then transforms it into PyTorch tensors for model inference.
+The /predict endpoint processes these inputs and returns both class predictions and probabilities in JSON format.

+Additionally, we implemented error handling to ensure clear feedback if the model weights are missing or if the input format is invalid.
 ### Question 24

 > **Did you manage to deploy your API, either in locally or cloud?
 If not, describe why.
 If yes, describe how and**